GaloisInc/BESSPIN-GFE/README.md

 and run `./clean_chroot` from within the chroot afterwards.

-The bbl image is located at `$GFE_REPO/bootmem/build-bbl/bbl` and can be loaded and run using gdb.
+The bbl image is located at `$GFE_REPO/bootmem/build-bbl/bbl` and can be loaded and run using GDB.
 The default root password is `riscv`.

 A memory image is also created that can be loaded into the flash ROM on the FPGA at `$GFE_REPO/bootmem/bootmem.bin`